SAP-samples/partner-reference-application/Tutorials/12-Prepare-Deployment.md

 2. Optional: Assign the subaccount to a directory as a parent.

-3. Open *Entity Assignments* and assign quotas for the following entities to your subaccount you want to deploy the application to:
+3. Go to *Entitlements* in the subaccount, choose *Edit* and *Add Service Plans*.
+Assign quotas for the following entities to your subaccount you want to deploy the application to:
 	- *SAP BTP Cloud Foundry runtime* (3 units of application runtime)
+		- As *Plan*, select *standard-edition (Application)*.
 		> Note: If the value help doesn't offer an item referring to *Cloud Foundry*, select *Application runtime*.

-Save your changes and the name of the list item changes to *Cloud Foundry*.
-In your Test, Develop, Deploy (TDD) environment, this entitlement may already have been added by default.
+		> Note: In your SAP BTP environment, this entitlement may already have been added by default.
-		- As *Plan*, select *standard-edition (Application)*.
 	- *SAP HANA Cloud* (1 unit)
-		- As *Plan*, select *hana*.
+		- As *Plan*, select *hana-td*.
 	- *SAP HANA Schemas & HDI Containers*
 		- As *Plan*, select *hdi-shared*.
 	- *SAP Authorization and Trust Management service* (1 unit)